POSTS The best red wines for Spring

 Pinot Noir

 Red fruit, earthy dimension, refreshing acidity and medium tannins make Pinot noir one of the most beloved red varieties in the world.
 It loves cool climates and gives its best in Burgundy, although lately, America has shown some excellent examples.
 I will suggest you the 3 that I love to drink, slightly chilled.
 First, the Orivatis Pinot Noir Akriotou Winery, with freshness and great value for money.
-Second, the inconceivable Pinot Noir J. Christopher Willamete Valley.
+Second, the inconceivable Pinot Noir Basalte J. Christopher Wines.
 Third, the affordable and delicious Burgundy Bourgogne Vieilles Vignes Maison Albert Bichot.

 Mencia